The Archive’s research policies are available here as a PDF.

-In 1970 John Hejduk and Roger Canon, AR’70, established a methodology to document student work for the publication Education of An Architect: A Point of View, which coincided with an exhibition of the same name held at the Museum of Modern Art in 1971.
-Supported by a recommendation of the 1980 National Architectural Accrediting Board (NAAB) Visiting Team, the Archive was established in 1983, and officially became a department of the School of Architecture in 1991, with Kim Shkapich, A'80, as its first Director.
-Steven Hillyer, AR’90, is the current Director.
+In 1970 John Hejduk and Roger Canon, AR’70, established a methodology of documenting student work for Education of An Architect: A Point of View, a publication and corresponding exhibition at the Museum of Modern Art in 1971.
+Supported by a recommendation of the 1980 National Architectural Accrediting Board (NAAB) Visiting Team, the Archive was established in 1983, and officially became a department of the School of Architecture in 1991.
+Kim Shkapich, A'80, was its first Director, and Steven Hillyer, AR’90, is its current Director.

-A key goal of the Architecture Archive is to make its distinctive collections widely accessible to researchers, and the Archive encourages and supports the use of its collections for scholarship and research.
+A key goal of the Architecture Archive is to make its distinctive collections widely accessible for scholarship and research.

-All researchers interested in obtaining on-site access to the Archive's material must submit a completed Research Request Form prior to scheduling an appointment.
+All researchers interested in on-site access to the Archive's material must submit a completed Research Request Form prior to scheduling an appointment.
 Request forms should be submitted at least 2 weeks in advance of the proposed appointment date.
-After the request has been approved by the Archive's Director, the Collection Assistant will coordinate scheduling with the researcher.
+After the request has been approved by the Archive's Director, archive staff will coordinate scheduling with the researcher.